 - Students are completing more interdisciplinary programs; both new programs and programs in the core disciplines that are evolving to encompass more interdisciplinary study.

-- The college routinely allows 9 to 10 semesters for students to complete a degree.
+- The college routinely allows nine to 10 semesters for students to complete a degree.
 For most students, this allows the completion of additional credentials.

-- The college is experiencing significant enrollment pressures on popular majors such as psychology, English, and history
+- The college is experiencing significant enrollment pressures on popular majors.

 The goal of this committee is to develop guidelines that: